March 31, 2023

 Futures of Decadence Studies Roundtable

-Jane Desmarais, Professor of English, Goldsmiths, University of London, Director of The Decadence Research Centre, Editor-in-Chief of Volupté: An Interdisciplinary Journal of Decadence Studies.
+Jane Desmarais, Professor of English, Goldsmiths, University of London, Director of The Decadence Research Centre, Editor-in-Chief of Volupté: An Interdisciplinary Journal of Decadence Studies, President of the British Association for Decadence Studies.

 Stefano-Maria Evangelista, Professor of English and Comparative Literature, Oxford University, and author of Citizens of Nowhere: Literary Cosmopolitanism in the English Fin de Siècle (2021).